dotnet/docs/docs/csharp/whats-new/csharp-7.md

 The fields are not validated, and you cannot define your own methods

 > [!NOTE]
-> Tuples were available before C# 7 as an API, but had many limitations.
+> Tuples were available before C# 7,
-> Most importantly, the members of these tuples were named
+> but they were inefficient and had no language support.
+> This meant that tuple elements could only be referenced as
 > `Item1`, `Item2` and so on.
-The language support enables semantic names
+C# 7 introduces language support for tuples,
-> for the fields of a Tuple.
+> which enables semantic names for the fields of a tuple using new,
+> more efficient tuple types.

 You can create a tuple by assigning each member to a value:

 [!code-csharp[UnnamedTuple](../../../samples/snippets/csharp/new-in-7/program.cs#04_UnnamedTuple "Unnamed tuple")]

-That assignment creates a tuple whose members are `Item1` and `Item2`, following the existing @System.Tuple syntax.
+That assignment creates a tuple whose members are `Item1` and `Item2`, which you can use in the same way as @System.Tuple
-You can modify that assignment to create a tuple that provides semantic names to each of the members of the tuple:
+You can change the syntax to create a tuple that provides semantic names to each of the members of the tuple:

 [!code-csharp[NamedTuple](../../../samples/snippets/csharp/new-in-7/program.cs#05_NamedTuple "Named tuple")]

-> [!NOTE]
-> The new tuples features require the `System.ValueTuple` type.
-> You must add the NuGet package `System.ValueTuple` in order to use it.

 The `namedLetters` tuple contains fields referred to as `Alpha` and `Beta`.
+Those names exist only at compile time and are not preserved for example when inspecting the tuple using reflection at runtime.

 In a tuple assignment, you can also specify the names of the fields on the right-hand side of the assignment:

 [!code-csharp[ImplicitNamedTuple](../../../samples/snippets/csharp/new-in-7/program.cs#06_ImplicitNamedTuple "Implicitly named tuple")]

-The language allows you to specify names for the fields on both the left and right-hand side of the assignment:
+You can specify names for the fields on both the left and right-hand side of the assignment:

 [!code-csharp[NamedTupleConflict](../../../samples/snippets/csharp/new-in-7/program.cs#07_NamedTupleConflict "Named tuple conflict")]